Faith and Doubt

 Stage Two: Faith

-The next stage of spiritual development is faith.
-What is the difference between belief and faith?
+What's the difference between belief and faith?
 Belief is conceptual.
-Faith, on the other hand, is the willingness to experiment on a belief in order to prove whether or not it is true.
+Faith is active.
+Faith is the willingness to experiment on a belief in order to prove whether or not it's true.
 Not all beliefs hold up under the bright light of experimentation.
-If you never do an experiment, how will you know the truth for yourself?

 Great Doubt

 Until people develop the ability to question everything, they live in fear of their beliefs being attacked by others.
 Doubting your own beliefs is very healthy.
-In fact, the stage of development that precedes enlightenment is often referred to as Great Doubt.
+In fact, the stage of development that precedes enlightenment is often called Great Doubt.
 At this stage, the spiritual seeker must learn to doubt everything.
-The beliefs that survive the fiery furnace of Great Doubt come out refined like pure gold, while everything that is unresourceful is burned away.
+The beliefs that survive the fiery furnace of Great Doubt come out refined like pure gold, while everything else is burned away.

 In the process of Great Doubt, the spiritual seeker develops the ability to see paradoxes.
-Paradoxes are the opposites that coexist in Reality.
+Paradoxes are opposites that coexist in the oneness of Reality.
 When you can't see the paradoxes, you are stuck in them.
 When you finally see them, you transcend them and discover a new perspective that integrates the opposites.

 There is a beautiful Zen saying that expresses how faith and doubt go together: